hsotoparada/DeepPhasePick/README.md

 If you use this algorithm for research purpose, please cite it as follows:

 - Soto, H., & Schurr, B. (2020).
 DeepPhasePick: A method for Detecting and Picking SeismicPhases from Local Earthquakes based on highly optimizedConvolutional and Recurrent Deep Neural Networks.
-EarthArXiv preprint DOI: XX (https://eartharxiv.org/repository/view/1752/).
+EarthArXiv preprint: https://eartharxiv.org/repository/view/1752/.

 Please let us know of any bugs found in the code.